Rangewell

 One final aspect to consider is that your disused barn needs to meet Building Regulation requirements, which are separate to planning authority concerns.
 Your conversion plans must therefore be assessed by a talented architect or structural engineer.
 When submitting a Building Regulations Application, you can either submit a Building notice or a Full Plans Building Control application - though the Full Plans Building Control method is preferable as it offers more protection and reassurance.

-How to finance a barn conversion
+Finance a barn conversion with Rangewell

 While stable conversions may seem like a fairly challenging project, there are architects across the UK who specialise in rural work.
 For landlords looking to maximise their investments, it’s hard to argue with the benefits of stable conversions: